 Method

-Twenty participants were recruited from the same subject pool as previous experiments.
+Twenty-two participants were recruited from the same subject pool as previous experiments.
+One subject did not complete the experiment due to a computer error, and an extra participant was ran because one participant in the original 21 had an average RT that was more than 2.5 standard deviations higher than the group mean.
 These participants did not take part in any of the other experiments.
 All methods are identical to Experiment 1, except for the following changes:

-all distractors were now symmetric orange diamonds (lures),
+All distractors were now symmetric orange diamonds (lures),

 There were 5 different set sizes: 0, 3, 9, 19, 31.

+There were 13 instead of 12 repeated displays (an additional one for the target-only display).
 There were 3 repeated displays for each of the non-zero set sizes, and one for the target-only display (set size 0).

 A recognition test was implemented at the end of the experiment

 The recognition phase of the experiment started by asking participants whether they noticed anything unusual with the experiment.
 If they answered ‘Yes’, they were prompted to describe it by using the keyboard.
-Regardless of whether they answered ‘yes’ or ‘no’, they were informed on the next screen that some of the displays were repeated, and whether they had noticed this or not.
+Regardless of whether they answered ‘yes’ or ‘no’, they were informed on the next screen that some of the displays were repeated, and were asked whether they had noticed this or not.
 After which, they were asked what percentage of the trials they thought were repeated.
 Participants were then informed that they will be presented with a recognition test.

 The recognition test consisted of 104 trials in total.
 Each of the 13 repeated displays was presented 4 times, twice with the target rotated 90 degrees clockwise and twice anti-clockwise.
 Thirteen novel displays, which were never presented in the search task, were created.
 These novel displays were also presented 4 times, two with the target rotated 90 degrees clockwise and twice anti-clockwise.
 This was to equate for learning within the recognition task.
 The target location for these novel displays were the same as the target locations for the novel displays in the search task to equate for target probability.
 The recognition test was blocked such that each repeated and novel display was presented once before it was presented again.